What Happens at a Utah Pretrial Conference Dustin March 31, 2026

 SettlementIs further negotiation realistic, or is trial now necessary?Helps the court assess whether trial resources should be committed.

-Required Filings Forms and Practical Preparation
+Required Filings, Forms, and Practical Preparation

 One of the most important parts of preparing for a Utah pretrial conference is making sure all required materials have been completed on time.
 Depending on the case, that may include witness lists, exhibit lists, proposed jury instructions, trial briefs, motions in limine, or other filings ordered by the court.